Table of Contents

-Presentation of the function TEXT
+Presentation of the TEXT function

-TEXT function has two parameters
+The TEXT function has two parameters

-- the number
+- the number or the date value

 - the format to apply